wwami-pipeline/NWHCP-front_end/README.md

 Built static html/js/css from ```npm run build``` will be hosted by nginx, which is also the gateway of the whole system.
 See NWHCP-docker for more information.

 ## Contents

-### Root
-- ReactREADME: Quick reference on react.
-Created by react-create-app
-- Package.json: Used for tracking dependencies
-### Public
-- Contains all publicly accessable files
-- Assets: All static images used on the site
-- Favicon
-### Src
+### src/pages
-#### Components
-All shared components for the site.
-E.g. header and footer.

-#### Pages
 Everything that is specific to one page.
-E.g., the map, which is not used elsewhere.
+Gatsby sets up automatic routing based on filenames.

+### src/components
+Smaller components called by pages.
+The gatsby-plugin-layout wraps each page with Layout.js.
+For more info visit https://eliaslog.pw/gatsbyjs-how-to-persist-layout-and-keep-state-between-pages-with-createcontext-and-usereducer/